 - Incorporating interprofessional education collaboration with the School of Medicine and physician assistant studies

-The Lifespan Development Programs at Wake Forest School of Medicine aim to produce competent nurse anesthesia practitioners and to prepare individuals for a lifetime of success in their careers.
+The Continuing Education Programs at Wake Forest School of Medicine aim to produce competent nurse anesthesia practitioners and to prepare individuals for a lifetime of success in their careers.
 We offer programs for:

 - High school and college students